 More Live-Streaming Tactics Coming Soon

-As live-streaming continues to grow in 2022, there are more features coming soon to keep an eye out.
+As live streaming continues to grow in 2023, there are more features coming soon to keep an eye out.
 TikTok is currently in the works of a new feature called TikTok Live Studio.
 While it’s still in testing at the moment, if all goes well this is a feature we may be seeing sometime this year.
 The Live Studio will include a chat feature and window manager for streaming.
-It will also attempt to compete with other livestream platforms by allowing to schedule livestreams and ticket sales.
+It will also attempt to compete with other live stream platforms by allowing to schedule livestreams and ticket sales.